-The Small Business Administration’s (SBA) collaboration with the Department of Labor helps ensure that states have tools and resources to begin and sustain successful entrepreneurship training programs.
-States can effectively administer their Self-Employment Assistance (SEA) program by utilizing SBA’s expertise and by collaborating with SBA’s nationwide network to provide SEA program participants with easy access to essential knowledge to start their own businesses.
+The Small Business Administration's (SBA) collaboration with the Department of Labor helps ensure that states have tools and resources to begin and sustain successful training programs for entrepreneurs and gig/sharing economy workers.

 Starting a business is an exciting proposition, but it’s also an incredibly challenging undertaking.
 These resources will help entrepreneurs learn what it takes to start their own business.